Viewing the register of electors

 Regulations in respect of viewing the register of electors

 In accordance with the Representation of the People (England and Wales) Regulations 2001 (as amended), your attention is drawn to the following:

-If your details on the Register are incorrect or your name is not included in the Register - or if you believe another entry is incorrect - please contact the electoral registration officer immediately at Tewkesbury Borough Council, Gloucester Road, Tewkesbury, Gloucestershire, GL20 5TT, or on 01684 272025.
+If your details on the Register are incorrect or your name is not included in the Register - or if you believe another entry is incorrect - please contact the electoral registration office (email@example.com) immediately at Tewkesbury Borough Council, Gloucester Road, Tewkesbury, Gloucestershire, GL20 5TT, or on 01684 272025.

-Please note that by law Electoral Services is only able to discuss a person's voting registration details with the person concerned, unless the enquirer has been nominated as a proxy voter for that person.
+Please note that by law Electoral Services is only able to discuss a person's voting registration details with the person concerned.
 Power of Attorney or pp signatures are not valid for voting purposes.

-If you wish to remove a name from the Register of Electors (e.g. the previous occupant of your address) please contact Electoral Services by email or phone 01684 272025.
-For further advice.
+If you wish to remove a name from the Register of Electors (eg the previous occupant of your address) please contact Electoral Services by email at firstname.lastname@example.org or phone 01684 272025 for further advice.
 Please note that specific requests to amend or delete records from the Register of Electors cannot be received by email, although we can deal with general queries in this manner.